 Largemouth bass can be found almost anywhere in the United States where there’s water, with few exceptions.

-Chances are, there’s a body of water very near to you that largemouth bass inhabit.
-Along with being found in every state in the continental U.S. the largemouth bass can also be found in the northern regions of Mexico and the southern reaches of Canada.
+Chances are, there’s a body of water very near to you that largemouth bass inhabits.
+Along with being found in every state in the continental U.S., the largemouth bass can also be found in the northern regions of Mexico and the southern reaches of Canada.

-In some regions of the globe Largemouth bass have become an invasive species, in Guatemala the largemouth has been blamed and responsible for the extinction of a localized endemic bird, the Atitlan Grebe, whos home range was Lake Atitlan, by decimating the young of the year birds, feeding on them, and creating a situation that the Grebe was unable to rebound from.
+In some regions of the globe Largemouth bass has become an invasive species, Guatemala the largemouth has been blamed and responsible for the extinction of a localized endemic bird, the Atitlan Grebe, whose home range was Lake Atitlan, by decimating the young of the year birds, feeding on them, and creating a situation that the Grebe was unable to rebound from.

 Feeding Habits of Smallmouth vs. Largemouth Bass

-Let break down some of the key feeding habits in regards to smallmouth vs. largemouth bass.
+Let’s break down some of the key feeding habits in regard to smallmouth vs. largemouth bass.
 These habits are important to understand in order to present the right lures to these fish.

 Smallmouth bass actually have different feeding habits at times when compared to Largemouth bass.
 While both species feed on essentially the same prey.

-Smallmouth bass don’t rely on cover when feeding.
+Smallmouth bass doesn’t rely on cover when feeding.
 This is more true in the summer months when schools of baitfish are inhabiting deep open water as the water temperatures climb.